 The Dating Game was a popular TV show in the 1960s and 1970s.
 The concept was simple.
 Three contestants tried to win a date with a man or woman by impressing him or her with their answers to question.
 The contestants were hidden and the person asking the questions knew nothing about them other than the sound […]

+Know your speaking rate.
 Frequently, we have to give a speech within strict time limits.
 Speech contests are a good example.
-If we go over by even one second, we are disqualified.
+If a speaker goes over time by even one second, she is disqualified.
 Other examples include being given a 30-minute slot at a conference or 15 minutes to do an after-dinner speech.
-Those who speak longer than they should are doing themselves no favours.
-Not […]
+Those who speak longer than they should do […]